Frequently Asked Questions

 How good do i need to be to get on the course?

 To join the course you need to be a reasonably competent caster to begin with, and an experienced fly fisherman.
 An inexperienced angler and poor caster will struggle to make the improvements necessary to reach instructor standard in the time required.
-As a guide,try answering the following questions:
+As a guide, try taking one of our Free Quizzes (see links on the right of this page).
+If you get 80% or more right then you could be ready!

-If you can easily answer yes to all of the above then this course could be for you.
-If (be honest!) you struggled on two or three questions, then think about spending some time getting more fishing experience and improving your technique before joining the course.
-Obviously these questions are only intended as a rough guide.
+If (be honest!) you struggled to get more than 70% right then think about spending some time getting more fishing experience and improving your technique before joining the course.
+Obviously the quizzes are only intended as a rough guide.
 If you have any questions or are uncertain as to whether this course is suitable for you, then do get in touch with us.

 (back to top)